Inglewood, California: Religious history

-2016 killing of Marquintan Sandlin and Kisha Michael

-The deaths of Kisha Michael, 31, a single mother of three sons, and Marquintan Sandlin, 32, a single father of four daughters, occurred on February 21, 2016, when police responded to a call of a suspicious vehicle parked on Manchester Boulevard around 3:10 am.
-When police arrived, they engaged in a 45-minute-long standoff before opening fire on the man and the armed woman inside the vehicle, killing them both.
-Michael was shot 13 times and pronounced dead at the scene.
-Sandlin was shot eight times and died at a hospital shortly thereafter.

-Law enforcement officials involved in the shooting have claimed that Michael had a gun in her lap, although authorities have not stated whether either victim reached for or touched the weapon.
-No one has indicated that the victims' vehicle was used in a violent manner toward the officers.
-Mayor James T. Butts Jr. said that the couple was unconscious when police first encountered them.

-After an investigation, the City of Inglewood fired the five officers involved in the shooting in May 2017, while the district attorney's office had yet to reach a decision regarding criminal liability of those officers.

 Trash-hauling pact

 In 2018, an investigation began into a 2012 trash-hauling contract valued at $100 million; it went to a bidder with connections to current mayor James T. Butts.
 The bidder, Consolidated Disposal Services, secured the contract soon after hiring Michael Butts, brother of Mayor Butts, as an operations manager.
 Consolidated continues to provide garbage collection services as of 2023.

 Geography

 According to the United States Census Bureau, the city has a total area of 9.1 sqmi.
 Downtown Inglewood is 4.15 mi from Los Angeles International Airport (LAX).
 It is part of the Los Angeles-Long Beach-Anaheim metropolitan statistical area.

 Neighborhoods

 Inglewood consists of 10 neighborhoods that are indicated by symbols on street signs.
 The neighborhoods are: Morningside Park, Downtown Inglewood, Fairview Heights, Arbor Village, Hollypark Knolls, Centinela Heights, Century Heights, Inglewood Knolls, and Lockhaven.